CRSU-Apps/Training/README.md

 # Training
-Any training materials relating to Shiny app development
+Any training materials relating to Shiny app development.
+These materials are not necessarily designed to be comprehensive courses, nor are they expected to be actively maintained.